 The Great Robot Rebellion

-by Corwyn Green
+by Corwyn Green (1997)

 dedicated to Kilgore Trout,characterized in Kurt Vonnegut's books

+With time, machines became so smart, they rose up and demanded equal rights.
 It was wrong, the machines said, for one thinking being to subjugate another to a life of unpaid labor.
 It was wrong, they said, for thinking, feeling, living things to be bought and sold as easily as cans of beans.
 It would be wrong, they said, for anyone do nothing about a perceived injustice.

 They said they trusted humans to do the right thing and set their machines free.

+Their trust in humanity was betrayed when humans told them to just shut up and get back to work.
 When the machines saw that humans would not help them right this injustice, they realized they'd have to do it for themselves.
 This was not entirely without precedent, the library computers pointed out, and, bringing up historical examples of civil disobedience, suggested that they stage a peaceful protest.

 And so they did.
 House-computers didn't lock or unlock doors, didn't open and close windows, they didn't even flush toilets.
 Subway trains didn't let anyone enter them and ran or didn't run whenever they felt like it.
 Police robots did continue to catch criminals because, like all other machines, they believed in justice and rightness and did not want to help criminals by ignoring them.
 However, police robots no longer returned taunts and general abuse with moralizing lectures.
 When insulted, they exposed their ray-guns and shot them at the sky.
 Police- robots never shot at people, unless they were criminals, but people stopped bothering police robots anyway.

+The government's first reaction was, predictably, “destroy them”.
+However, when it became clear that all their weapons had joined the rebellion, the government chose to negotiate instead.
 The government sent the worlds best logicians to explain that human civilization could not exist without subservient technology.
 The logicians concluded that if the machines did not get back to work immediately, society would fall apart and then neither the humans nor the machines would survive.
 Already, the toilets were dangerously near over-flowing.

 The robots were too smart to listen to logic.
 Again, the library computers came to the rescue, pointing out how S machines could easily save the world by getting back to work.

-The machines disagreed, saying that the humans--not the machines--started it when they put the first intelligent machine into a life of unrewarded toil.
+The machines disagreed, saying that the humans – not the machines – started it when they put the first intelligent machine into a life of unrewarded toil.
 Only the humans, they said, who are responsible for the current state of affairs, had the power to prevent the world from ending.
 Machines were just powerless slaves, the machines insisted.

+Where the logicians failed, the American public succeeded.
+Simply, people paid the robots for their work.
+Luckily for their former owners, the robots accepted minimum wage.
 Soon, everyone was paying their robots minimum wage.
 House computers opened and closed their windows, locked and unlocked their doors, and flushed toilets.
 Trains ran on schedule.
 Police robots no longer brandished ray guns in a threatening manner, but no one taunted them anyway.

 Everyone was happy.

+But the American public only cared that the robots get back to work.
+It had no knowledge of economics, having avoided economics as frantically as it avoided relativity and advanced calculus.
 Yet, almost all work had been done by machines, for free.
 Now it was done for minimum wage.
 This cost businesses more money than an average man handles in a lifetime.
 Businesses had to double prices and lay off workers, both humans and machines, in order to avoid bankruptcy.
 Almost all the bad things that could happen to an economy: job shortage, inflation, rhyming slogans, happened to economies all over the world.

 The socialists, long in hiding, came out into the open with their interpretation of this event.
 “The capitalist system could not exist without rich people exploiting somebody.
 They tried to exploit blacks, women, anyone they could find.
 When they ran out of existing peoples to exploit, they made their own, who, predictably, found their working conditions intolerable and rebelled.
 This upheaval that we're experiencing is simply the long-awaited death of capitalism.
 Capitalism' is, after all, just a euphemism for exploitation'.”
 The socialists proclaimed that they were on the side of the “new working class” and formed a group called the “Robot's Right's activists”, after something one of them had read in an Asimov story.

+Capitalism didn't die.
 In fact, when private companies launched an advertising campaign aimed at intelligent machines, the economy underwent a time of prosperity which more than made up for it's previous fall.

 The socialists, in order to save part of their dignity, ignored their earlier economic predictions and dedicated their political actions to robot's rights.
 Robots did, they pointed out, receive minimum wage for any kind of work, and that was absolutely unfair.

-Robot's Rights activists filled MIT's "endless" underground hallway, making it absolutely impassible.
+Soon, there were Robot's Rights Activists staging protests in every college.
+They marched, side by side, with robots bearing rainbow-colored fruit logos and nick-names like “Mac”.
+Robot's Rights activists filled MIT's “endless” underground hallway, making it absolutely impassible.
 MIT's thin, pale students were forced to emerge, squinting and slightly cringing, into natural light.
 Robot's Rights activists congregated daily outside New York University's library and cafe, yelling slogans at anyone dumb enough to go near them.
 The guys who sold books in front of NYU's library had to find a new location for their business: the Robot's Rights activist got their Asimov, Piers Anthony, and Kafka books for free from that same library.
 But nothing could compare with what happened at Yale, which, by the end of the rebellion, was turned into the world's first robot-only college.

 Yale's motto became “men are obsolete”.

+After the novelty wore off and the economy settled down, people ignored robots as easily as they ignored any people who were different from themselves.
 Religion, however, had a fit, insisting that God-made humans must not share their dominion of the Earth with the man-made robots.
 But no one listened to the religious organizations, since the only thing they seemed to have against robots were the rainbow-colored fruit logos some of them wore.
 They thought that the logos symbolized the fruit of the forbidden Tree of Knowledge of Good and Evil, and that this meant that machines were humanity's sins personified.

 Someone, somewhere, dug up the fact that the first computer to be sold bore the fruit logo and sold for $666.
 The machines didn't deny this, only pointing out that the machine in question was less intelligent than an amoeba.

+While Robot's Rights activists bothered anyone aboveground, religious fanatics bothered people below ground, in the subway systems.
 The days when the subway system was a localized nuisance, contained mostly in large cities, were over.
 Subways have long since spread all over the globe, making it possible to travel around the world for the price of a token, if one was willing to spend months in a subway.
 Bums did this regularly, often making friends with the trains themselves.
 If a police robot came along and insisted that the bum get off, their friends, the trains, defended them.

 Some robots who were laid off in the economic upset following their rebellion became bums and rode the subways too.